jmatah/Leet150/58-length-of-the-last-word/README.md

-# LeetCod: 58 - Lenght of the last word - Solution
+# LeetCod: 58 - Length of the last word - Solution

 ## Intuition
 Th Problem given is a string, and we need to find the ength of the last word in the string.
 E.g. `How are you` should return `3`, as the last word is `you`, with length `3`.